Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 • You cannot inherit from an existing pipe.
 If you need to modify the data created by a pipe, instead insert a new pipe after that pipe.

 • To insert a new pipe into a pipeline, create a class that implements IPipe with the appropriate parameter and result types.
 Then, indicate an order that is appropriate and different from any of the existing pipes.
-The custom pipe below will be executed after the standard CreateGetCartLineResult pipe, which is in order 100 (as seen above).
+The following custom pipe is executed after the standard CreateGetCartLineResult pipe, which is in order 100 (as seen previously).

 Pipe ordering